pinterest pixel

 Bacon lardons are extremely versatile, and can be used to add flavor to a variety of dishes.

-They’re bigger than bacon bits, making bacon cut into lardons a great choice for hearty meals, stews, charcuterie boards, casseroles, appetizers and much more.
+They’re bigger than bacon bits, making bacon cut into lardons a great choice for enhancing hearty meals, stews, a charcuterie board, baked potatoes, casseroles, snacks and much more.

 Ingredients Notes